moebius-rex/primes/README.md

 ### Maven errors

-On Ubuntu, the `mvn clean` command invoked by running `make clean` on the project top-level `Makefile` has been seen to cause the following messages to be written to the console.
+On Ubuntu systems, the `mvn clean` command invoked by running `make clean` on the project top-level `Makefile` causes the following messages to be written to the console.
 The messages do not appear to affect behavior in any way and can probably be ignored:

 ```
 WARNING: An illegal reflective access operation has occurred